Blaine-Rob5000/STECH-Capstone/README.md

 # Tests

 Testing the game is simply a matter of playing it.
 It is possible that a few lingering bugs remain to be squashed, but I have tested it rather thoroughly and believe the code to be sound and functioning as intended.
-The contants file contains several variables that can be used to tweak gameplay and a flag to signal certain debug messages to print during gameplay.
+The constants file contains several variables that can be used to tweak gameplay and a flag to signal certain debug messages to print during gameplay.

 # Contributors